 Let’s consider AR system flowchart in details.

 At first, we need to have the marker image and extract the consecutive camera frames.
 The tracking module in flowchart (Fig. 2) is the core of the augmented reality system.
 It calculates the relative pose of the camera based on correctly detected and recognized marker in the scene.
 The term “pose” means the six degrees of freedom (DOF) position, i.e. the 3D location and 3D orientation of an object.
 The tracking module enables the system to add virtual components as a part of the real scene.
-And since we’re dealing with camera frames in 2D coordinates system, it necessary to use the projective geometry for virtual 3D object augmentation.
+And since we’re dealing with camera frames in 2D coordinates system, it is necessary to use the projective geometry for virtual 3D object augmentation.

-Detection and recognition.
+Detection and recognition

 In the case of tracking by binary marker, the first necessary thing is to print the desired marker and place it in front of the camera.
 This requirement is an evident drawback of the tracking algorithm.